vim/vim/runtime/macros/README.txt

 less.sh + less.vim	make Vim work like less (or more)

-shellmenu.vim		menus for editing shell scripts in the GUI version

 This one is only for Unix.
 file_select.vim		macros that make a handy file selector